List of mayors of Terni

-The Mayor of Terni is an elected politician who, along with the Terni's City Council, is accountable for the strategic government of Terni in Umbria, Italy.
-The current Mayor is Leonardo Latini, a member of the right-wing populist party Lega Nord, who took office on 26 June 2018.
+The mayor of Terni is an elected politician who, along with the Terni's city council, is accountable for the strategic government of Terni in Umbria, Italy.
+The current mayor is Stefano Bandecchi, a member of the centrist party Popular Alternative, who took office on 31 May 2023.

 Overview

-According to the Italian Constitution, the Mayor of Terni is member of the City Council.
+According to the Italian Constitution, the mayor of Terni is member of the city council.

-The Mayor is elected by the population of Terni, who also elect the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Terni, who also elect the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1993 the Mayor is elected directly by Terni's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1993 the mayor is elected directly by Terni's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Italian Republic (since 1946)

 City Council election (1946-1993)

-From 1946 to 1993, the Mayor of Terni was elected by the City's Council.
+From 1946 to 1993, the mayor of Terni was elected by the City's council.

 Direct election (since 1993)

-Since 1993, under provisions of new local administration law, the Mayor of Terni is chosen by direct election.
+Since 1993, under provisions of new local administration law, the mayor of Terni is chosen by direct election.